-Health Services oversees the initial clearance and yearly reassessment process for clinical participation for all health career students.
+Health Services oversees the initial clearance and yearly reassessment process for clinical participation for all students enrolled in a health related program.
 Certain health requirements must be met yearly to protect both you and your patients.
 The required health documents are detailed below.

 - You may waive online at CHP (once the information for the current school year is posted by the Flood company).

 - Please contact Angela French of A.J.
 Flood directly for more specifics or questions about waiving the insurance at afrench@ajfusa.

 *You may explore options for comparable insurance at the New York State of Health Insurance Marketplace website.
 Many MCC students qualify for low or no cost insurance available through this program, and enrollment for these particular programs is year round.You may also contact one of the local representatives below for assistance:

 Lisa Galletto (585) 278-4187 or firstname.lastname@example.org

 - Prior to the start of your third semester, students in the following programs: Dental Assisting, Dental Hygiene, EMS and Radiologic Technology must complete: